-Despite claims of an increasing personalization of politics, the use of preference voting (a straightforward indicator of personalization in voting behavior) has declined in the local elections in Flanders (Belgium) since 2006.
-We will search for explanations for this remarkable decline in preference voting by engaging in a conceptual discussion on the different types of personalization.
-Findings from national elections (which are largely mediatized and to a large extent focused on a handful prominent politicians) cannot simply be transferred to the local level.
-More in particular, we will argue that in a multi-level context personalization can take place at different policy levels, which could have an impact on each other.
-Therefore, analysts should not only focus on the number of people to which the process of personalization applies (which is usually, but inaccurately called the 'level' of personalization), but also at which policy level it takes place and how processes at one policy level have an impact on other policy levels.
+Personalization refers to a shift over time in attention and/or power from collective actors (such as parties) to individuals.
+We will focus here on personalization in voting behavior, measured by the use of preference voting in list-PR systems.
+We will argue that in a multi-level context this kind of personalization can take place at different policy levels, which could have an impact on each other.
+In local elections, voters can be attracted by the mayor and/or other local figureheads, but also by the national party leader and/or national politicians figuring on the local list.
+Therefore, analysts should not only focus on the number of people to which the process of personalization applies (which is usually, but inaccurately called 'level' of personalization), but also on how processes at one policy level have an impact on other policy levels.